Vanishing Chiral Algebras and H\"ohn-Stolz Conjecture: Supersymmetric Sigma Model and the Witten Genus

+Consider a sigma model on a cylinder $\R \times S^1$ with target space $M$.
+This is a quantum field theory describing maps $\phi\colon \R \times S^1 \to M$.
+If we add a right-moving fermion $\psi_+$ with values in $\phi^*TM$, then the theory has $(0,1)$ supersymmetry; that is to say, there is a Hermitian fermionic operator $Q_+$ satisfying

+where $H$ and $P$ are the generators of translations in time and space, respectively.
+The theory we consider in this paper is the Euclidean version of this supersymmetric sigma model obtained by Wick rotating the time coordinate $t \in \R$.

+States annihilated by the supercharge $Q_+$ are called supersymmetric states.
+Since the theory is unitary, supersymmetric states can also be characterized by the property that they have $H - P = 0$.
+Due to the topology of the space $S^1$, the momentum $P$ is quantized and takes values in $-d/24 + \Z$.
+(The shift by $-d/24$ comes from the regularization of an infinite sum that appears in the definition of~$P$.)

+Now, cut out a finite segment of the cylinder and glue the two ends with a twist to make a torus $\C/2\pi(\Z + \tau\Z)$.
+The partition function on the torus is computed by

-Here $q = e^{2\pi i\tau}$ and the trace is taken in the Hilbert space of states.
-Since the supercharge $Q_+$ pairs bosonic ($F_R$ even) and fermionic ($F_R$ odd) states not in its kernel, $Z(M; q)$ receives contributions only from supersymmetric states.
-The operator $P$ takes values in $-d/24 + \Z$; the shift by $-d/24$ comes from the regularization of an infinite sum.
-Thus we can write $Z(M; q)$ in a $q$-series as
+with $q = e^{2\pi i\tau}$.
+Here $(-1)^F$ is the fermion parity operator, which equals $+1$ for bosonic states and $-1$ for fermionic states.
+Since $Q_+$ pairs bosonic and fermionic states outside its kernel, $Z(M)$ receives contributions only from supersymmetric states.
+So if we let $\CH$ be the space of supersymmetric states (that is, the kernel of $Q_+$) and $\CH_n$ the subspace of $\CH$ defined by $P = -d/24 + n$, we can write

-The coefficients are the indices of $Q_+$ in the spaces $\CH_n$ of supersymmetric states with $P = -d/24 + n$.
+This is the equivariant index of $Q_+$ with respect to the natural circle action generated by $P$.
 The Witten genus of $M$ is then given by

-with $\eta(q) = q^{1/24} \prod_{n=1}^\infty (1-q^n)$ the Dedekind eta function.
-Since the Witten genus and the partition function differ only by a factor, we will mainly talk about the latter which is a physically more natural object to consider.
+where $\eta(q) = q^{1/24} \prod_{n=1}^\infty (1-q^n)$ is the Dedekind eta function.
+As the Witten genus and the partition function differ only by a factor, we will mainly talk about the latter, which is physically more natural to consider.

-The geometric meaning of the partition function becomes clear if we canonically quantize the theory.
-Quantization identifies states with spinors on the free loop space $\CL M$ and $(-1)^{F_R}$ with the chirality operator.
-The supercharge $Q_+$, on the other hand, is identified with the Dirac operator $\Ds_{\CL M}$ on $\CL M$ coupled to the Killing vector field $V$ generating rotations of loops:
+The geometric meaning of the partition function becomes clear if we view the theory as supersymmetric quantum mechanics on the free loop space $\CL M$ of $M$, and canonically quantize it.
+After quantization, the fermion obeys the anticommutation relation

+where $g$ is the metric on $M$.
+This is a loop-space version of the defining relation of Clifford algebra, with $\sigma$ serving as a continuous index parametrizing the direction along the loop.
+Since the fermion acts on states, quantization identifies states with spinors on $\CL M$ and $(-1)^{F}$ with the chirality operator.
+On the other hand, $Q_+$ is quantized as

-Here $\Gamma$ denotes Clifford multiplication and $t \in \R^+$ is a parameter of the theory. \footnote{There are two ways to think about this parameter.
-The volume of the target space vs. the radius of the loop.} Taking the limit $t \to 0$ in the expression \eqref{Z}, we learn that the partition function is the $S^1$-equivariant index of the Dirac operator on the loop space with respect to the natural circle action \cite{MR970288}.
+so it is the Dirac operator $D_{\CL M}$ on $\CL M$ plus an extra term coupled to the Killing vector field generating rotations of loops.
+Taking the limit $g \to 0$ in which the extra term drops out, we learn that $Z(M)$ is the $S^1$-equivariant index of $D_{\CL M}$ \cite{MR970288}.
+In this limit, supersymmetric states are harmonic spinors on $\CL M$.